empierre/MyDomoAtHome/README.md

    The following commands install npm and then upgrade it to the latest 2.x version.

     sudo npm install -g npm@2.x

-  Note: npm version 3 is the latest version, but is currently not recommended for use.

 And check again